reisd/100daysMLChallenge/README.md

 **Thoughts** : I learned a lot of strategy things in deep learning projects and lots of tips I can use in the future projects!
 Andrew is so awesome!
 He can explain these complex things in a quite easy way!

 **Link of Work:**  Personal Ever notebook

+## Day 15 : Jul 23 , 2018

+**Today's Progress** : I kind of forgot how SVM functions in details so I watched three long videso of SVM but still can't 100% understand it.

+**Thoughts** : I will do an exercises early tomorrow morning.

+**Link of Work:**  N/A